 “Bynum has adapted the big band to send some messages about the collective effort, historical awareness, present focus and defiance of convention that it will take to make the world work in this contemporary moment…4 stars.”
 (Bill Meyer, Downbeat) “Enter The PlusTet is a powerful statement of intent from a fiercely talented crew.
 Building a 15 piece ensemble […]

-The Taylor Ho Bynum Sextet (now occasionally a 7-tette) has been Bynum’s primary working ensemble since 2005, and has toured throughout the USA and Europe.
-Navigation (release date: 11/12/13, on Firehouse 12 Records) is the group’s fourth recording, following the critically acclaimed releases The Middle Picture (Firehouse 12, 2007), Asphalt […]
+The Taylor Ho Bynum Sextet (occasionally growing all the way to a 9-tette) has been Bynum’s primary working ensemble since 2005, and has toured throughout the USA and Europe.
+The group’s latest release, The Ambiguity Manifesto, will be released in the fall of 2019, following the critically acclaimed releases The Middle Picture (Firehouse 12, 2007), Asphalt […]

 Taylor is a founding partner of Firehouse 12 Records, a multi-media record label supporting the creative music of established and emerging artists.

 Named after two mythical tricksters, Anansi the Spider of West Africa and the Monkey King of China, SpiderMonkey Strings is an improvising chamber ensemble that released two albums: Madeleine Dreams (Firehouse 12, 2010), featuring music inspired by Madeleine is Sleeping, the award-winning novel by THB’s sister Sarah Shun-lien Bynum, and Other Stories (Three Suites) (482 Music, […]